 See more section

-Christian has over 15 years of legal experience, including more than a decade serving as a national security attorney in the federal government.
-His deep knowledge of government policies concerning economic sanctions, data privacy and security, and financial intelligence enhance his ability to effectively counsel clients, and represent them before U.S. government agencies, including on Committee on Foreign Investment in the United States (CFIUS) reviews, import and export controls, Office of Foreign Assets Control (OFAC) sanctions, government investigations, compliance programs, and geo-political risks to cross-border transactions and business activities.
+His deep knowledge of government policies concerning national security, economic sanctions, data privacy and security, and financial intelligence enhances his ability to effectively counsel clients, and represent them before U.S. government agencies, including on Committee on Foreign Investment in the United States (CFIUS) reviews, import and export controls, Office of Foreign Assets Control (OFAC) sanctions, government investigations, compliance programs, and geo-political risks to cross-border transactions and business activities.